deepak-k-zefr/ML-Notes/docs/Supervised_learning.md

 ## Logistic Regression
+is a regression model where the dependent variable (DV) is categorical.
+Example( of binary dependent variable)- where the output can take only two values, "0" and "1", which represent outcomes such as pass/fail, win/lose, alive/dead or healthy/sick.

+Logistic regression can be binomial, ordinal or multinomial.
+Binomial or binary logistic regression deals with situations in which the observed outcome for a dependent variable can have only two possible types, "0" and "1" (which may represent, for example, "dead" vs. "alive" or "win" vs. "loss").
+Multinomial logistic regression deals with situations where the outcome can have three or more possible types (e.g., "disease A" vs. "disease B" vs. "disease C") that are not ordered.
+Ordinal logistic regression deals with dependent variables that are ordered.

+Logistic regression is considered a generalized linear model because the outcome always depends on the sum of the inputs and parameters.
+Or in other words, the output cannot depend on the product (or quotient, etc.) of its parameters!
+There's no interaction between the parameter weights, nothing like w_1*x_1 * w_2* x_2 or so, which would make our model non-linear!

+### Assumptions
 * **No outliers.(Use z-scores, histograms, and k-means clustering, to identify and remove outliers** and analyze residuals to identify outliers in the regression)
 * **Independent errors.(Like OLS, error terms are assumed uncorrelated.)**
 * **No multicollinearity.(Check zero-order correlation matrix for high values (ie r>0.7)**

-Logistic regression is considered a generalized linear model because the outcome always depends on the sum of the inputs and parameters.
-Or in other words, the output cannot depend on the product (or quotient, etc.) of its parameters!
-There's no interaction between the parameter weights, nothing like w_1*x_1 * w_2* x_2 or so, which would make our model non-linear!

 ### Definition of the logistic function

-An explanation of logistic regression can begin with an explanation of the standard logistic function.
 The logistic function is useful because it can take any real input  *t*, whereas the output always takes values between zero and one and hence is interpretable as a probability.

 ![formula](https://wikimedia.org/api/rest_v1/media/math/render/svg/5e648e1dd38ef843d57777cd34c67465bbca694f)